ministryofjustice/tax-tribunals-smoke-tests/README.md

 ## Configuration

-Edit `features/env.rb` and change `Capybara.app_host` to point to your instance of the fee payment application
+Edit `features/env.rb` and change `FEE_PAYMENT_URL` to point to your instance of the fee payment application

 ## Running